 Place your Infusible Ink transfer sheet on a Cricut mat, with the ink/color side up.
 Then insert your mat into your Cricut and it will cut your design!

-Next you’re going to week your Infusible Ink.
+Next you’re going to weed your Infusible Ink.
 To do this, you don’t need a weeding hook—just use your hands (wash and dry your hands before you do this to remove any oils that can get in the way of a perfect press).
 Bend the backing sheet and just pull off the negative material you don’t want to transfer on your mug.

 Place the Infusible Ink transfers on the mug